day8/re-frame-async-flow-fx/README.md

            {:when :seen-all-of :events #{:success-Z }  :dispatch :done}
            {:when :seen-any-of :events #{:fail-X :fail-Y :fail-Z} :dispatch  (list [:fail-boot] :done)}])
 ```
-More on this format in the tutorial below.
+More on this data format in the tutorial below.

-**3c.** write the event handler:
+**3c.** finally, write the event handler:

 ```
 (def-event-fx                         ;; note the fx